The Paradox of Power: Who Was Nader Shah?

 Early Life and Tribal Origins

-He continued campaigning against the Ottomans, reclaiming lost territory and demonstrating that Persian forces under capable leadership could match their traditional rivals.
-By 1732, Tahmasp II made a disastrous decision: he personally led a campaign against the Ottomans against Nader’s advice, suffered defeat, and signed a humiliating treaty.
+He then turned against the Ottomans, who had seized Iran's western provinces.
+In 1730, he reclaimed Hamadan and Tabriz, demonstrating that Persian forces under capable leadership could match their traditional rivals.
+However, in 1732, Tahmasp II made a disastrous decision: impatient with Nader's cautious strategy, he personally led a campaign against the Ottomans, suffered a crushing defeat, and signed a humiliating treaty ceding territory.
 Nader used this failure to depose Tahmasp, installing his infant son Abbas III as figurehead shah while Nader ruled as regent.
+For four years, he governed Iran's army, treasury, and administration while maintaining the Safavid facade.

 Founding the Afsharid Dynasty